ergo-log.com

 The average length of study was five weeks.
 The dose that was tested varied from 3 to 6 grams of HMB per day.

 The figure below shows the effect of HMB on strength.
-The researchers made a distinction between experiments in which the test subjects had never worked with weights before and studies involving experienced power athletes.
+The researchers made a distinction between experiments in which the test subjects had never worked with weights before and studies involving experienced strength athletes.

 For experienced athletes the effect was trivial, in other words very small.
 For inexperienced athletes the effect is slightly bigger.